 The 2040 Bird Monitor (also known as the Cacophonometer) is the easiest way to measure how bird populations are changing.
 This device makes periodic sound recordings everyday and uploads them to the cloud, noting the time and location.
-These recordings will eventually be analysed to detect the volume of birdsong and how it changes over time, giving you an objective measure of the impact of predator control or reforestation.
+These recordings are analysed to calculate a Cacophony Index which is a measure of the amount of birdsong and how it changes over time, giving you an objective measure of the impact of predator control or reforestation.

 This product includes: